danapark98/SLogo/README.md

   Workspace that openes a new window is closed, all of its child windows will be termindated There are several TODO:'s that have yet to be implemented.
     Some of which have had intermediate implementations put in place, but the TODO:'s remain for the reminder that we need to fix them

+Explanations:
+	Constant Instruction: This class makes instructions that are just constants.
+When we parse, everything has a list of instructions so we need to make our constants instructions in order to parse them.
+	Copy:
+	nextOperand loops:
+	BaseInstruction.ListIterator:
+	BaseInstruction.getNumberOfArguments: This gets the number of arguments for a certain instruction.
+This is used so that we know how many arguments to read given the instruction that we just read when we are parsing.
+	Turtle.recursiveLineCreation: This solves the issue of how to draw lines when the turtle wraps around the screen.
+	InstructionMapFactory: This class loads all of the instructions into the map in the Environment using reflection.